 It is difficult to observe modern, mass education and not quickly spot collective anxiety.
 There is a deep unease across the media, across the titles of books and across the rapid proliferation of edu-accoutrements that education is in crisis.
 No wait, in multiple crises.

 Worse yet, we then get voices claiming that none of the above are true.
-There is no real shortage, PISA results may not be as big a problem as they first appear, scandals may only be isolated and not systemic some say and so on.
+There is no real shortage, PISA results may not be as big a problem as they first appear and scandals may only be isolated and not systemic.

 How could a teacher jump in the car in the morning and not feel a little overwhelmed by all the whirling commentary about the crises we are or are not in?
 No wonder many feel exhausted and under-appreciated.
 There is a lot of talking about teachers, but less genuine talking to and with them it would seem.
 Sorry, but surveys are not really a conversation.